Can you wear colored contacts over contacts?

-The way contacts work is they’re the right size to fit over your eye and stay in place.
+The way contacts work, however, is they’re the right size to fit over your eye and stay in place.
 Adding another layer of contact lenses would be too thick and uncomfortable for your eyes.
 The top lens wouldn’t stick and it would not stay in place.
+It just wouldn’t work or work well.

 When you got your prescription at the eye doctor, they took measurements of your eyes and you have prescription contacts that fit your eyes perfectly.
 They’re meant just for you and they work for your eyes (your eyes don’t grow or get smaller as you age, by the way).